-- Upgrade to a standard cluster to access bigger clusters with more resources.
+- Upgrade to a fault tolerant single- or multi-region cluster to access bigger clusters with more resources.

 To evaluate YugabyteDB Managed for production use or conduct a proof-of-concept (POC), contact Yugabyte Support for trial credits.

-Can I migrate my free cluster to a standard cluster?
+Can I migrate my Sandbox cluster to a Dedicated cluster?

 Currently self-service migration is not supported.
 Contact Yugabyte Support for help with migration.

 Upgrades are automatically handled by Yugabyte.
 There are two types of upgrades:

 During a maintenance window, YugabyteDB Managed may be in read-only mode and not allow any edit changes.
 The upgrade has no impact on running clusters.
 Yugabyte will notify you in advance of the maintenance schedule.

 To keep up with the latest bug fixes, improvements, and security fixes, Yugabyte upgrades your cluster database to the latest version.